Everything Must Go (Manic Street Preachers album): Further Away and No Surface All Feeling

-"Further Away" was the band's moment of freedom, where Wire stated that this song could never been written before in the early years, being described as "almost" a love song.
+"Further Away" was the band's moment of freedom, where Wire stated that this song could never have been written before in the early years, being described as "almost" a love song.
 It was released as a single only in Japan.
 The B-side, "Sepia", is a reference to the final scene of Butch Cassidy and the Sundance Kid, where the two main characters are shown in freeze frame, which then is colourised to sepia tone.
 As for "No Surface All Feeling" part of the guitar was recorded by Edwards, and Wire describes the lyrics as a tender end to the album, as the song reflects the pain of losing a friend.

 Release

 The album was released on 20 May 1996.
 It debuted on the UK Albums Chart at number 2 with sales of 60,000 copies.
-To date the album has achieved Triple Platinum status in the UK, making it their most successful chart album and spending 103 weeks in the Top 100, with the album still in the top five a year after its release.
+To date the album has achieved Triple Platinum status in the UK, making it their most successful chart album and spending 104 weeks in the Top 100, with the album still in the top five a year after its release.
 The International Federation of the Phonographic Industry awarded the album with a Platinum certification, for sales above one million copies.
 The album presented the band with a new generation of fans, charting in Europe, Asia and Australia.
 Since May 1996 Everything Must Go has shipped more than two million copies.
 Worldwide sales of their next album, This Is My Truth Tell Me Yours, were to be even higher.

 Four singles were released from the album.
 "A Design for Life" reached number 2 on the UK Singles Chart, spending 3 weeks in the top 10 and a total of 14 weeks in the Top 100 being certified Silver in the UK, for sales above 200.000 copies.
-"Everything Must Go", the second single, peaked at number 5, enjoying 10 weeks in the UK Top 100.
+The title track was released as the second single, peaking at number 5 and enjoying 10 weeks in the UK Top 100.
 "Kevin Carter", the third single, peaked at number 9, spending 8 weeks in the UK Top 100, being the single from the album that spent the least weeks in the charts because the last single, "Australia", reached number 7 and despite tumbling to number 31 in the second sales week, managed to stay in the UK Singles Chart Top 100 for 9 weeks.
 All the singles thus charted in the UK Top 10, between 1996 and 1997.
 "Further Away" was released in October 1996, but only in Japan, replacing the UK single "Kevin Carter".